African Diaspora Archaeology Network title image

 Adams, N. P. (2007).
 The "Cymbee" Water Spirits of St. John's Berkeley.
 African Diaspora Archaeology Newsletter June 2007.

 Agbe-Davies, A. S. (2007).
 Practicing African American Archaeology in the Atlantic World.
 In Archaeology of Atlantic Africa and the African Diaspora, A. Ogundiran and T. Falola, eds.
-Indiana University Press, Bloomington, IN.
+Indiana University Press, Bloomington, IN, pp. 413-425.

 Agorsah, E. K. (ed.).
 (1994).
 Maroon Heritage.
 University of the West Indies Press.